 Explore the Gardens

 Influenced by thousands of years of horticultural history, take a stroll through acres of formal gardens and perhaps learn something along the way.
 We share the land with a host of wildlife; you may spot native deer promenading in the woods or Great Crested newts bathing in the ponds.

 Discover something new during your visit.
 Let us transport you back to Roman Britannia; see what we unearthed and walk in the footsteps of our Roman ancestors in the the reimagined Villa Ventorum.
 Steel yourself for an aerial walk through elegant boughs of noble ash, then get hands on with soil, scents, botany and design at The Story of Gardening.
 Visit the world’s most famous gardens in virtual reality pods, admiring the abundant fruit trees of Babylonstoren or gazing into the lily ponds at Monet’s Giverny.
 Peek into the fascinating life of bees and their hives at the Beezantium.
-No visit is complete without perusing Somerset specialities and estate breads, meats, cheeses, preserves and cyders in our Farm Shop, or find the perfect gift in the House & Garden Store.PLAN YOUR VISIT
+No visit is complete without perusing Somerset specialities and estate breads, meats, cheeses, preserves and cyders in our Farm Shop, or finding the perfect gift in the House & Garden Shop.

 Eat the Garden

-Our garden eateries serve fresh, seasonal fare, led by what is growing in our gardens – from crisp green leaves to freshly picked berries.
+Our garden eatery serves fresh, seasonal fare, led by what is growing in our gardens – from crisp green leaves to freshly picked berries.
 The Garden Café offers a perfect vantage point over the kitchen gardens and orchards below, from which a vegetable-led menu is sourced - serving breakfast and an all day menu, including cream teas, seven days a week.

 Entry is via the Gatehouse and all diners must have a valid Membership or a Member's Guest Day Pass for the day of reservation.
-Advance booking is essential and we require a deposit upon booking of £5pp for breakfast and £10pp for lunch.
+Advance booking is recommended.

 Great Garden Escape

 Start your day on the right foot with Arthur Cole and be invigorated by the first rays of the day.BOOK NOW